 While significant breakthroughs have currently been achieved in research on $\ell_p$ robustness, such as AutoAttack~\cite{croce2020reliable}, systematic investigations into semantic adversarial attacks remain comparably under-explored~\cite{croce2020reliable,liu2023towards}.
 Moreover, current robustness evaluations are often confined to single attack types, lacking a holistic framework that jointly considers diverse threat models.
-This narrow focus poses significant limitations for real-world AI deployments (\textit{e.g.}, autonomous driving, image processing systems), where robustness against physically plausible and naturalistic corruptions is critical for safety-critical applications~\cite{hendrycks2019benchmarking,wei2024physical}.
+This narrow focus poses significant limitations for real-world AI deployments (\textit{e.g.}, multimedia applications such as autonomous driving and face recognition), where robustness against physically plausible and naturalistic corruptions is critical for safety-critical applications~\cite{hendrycks2019benchmarking,wei2024physical, hsiung2023towards}.

-To enhance the versatility and comprehensiveness of robust fine-tuning methods in real-world applications, this work investigates \textit{multi-robustness} under a broad and diverse set of adversarial attacks.
+To enhance the versatility and comprehensiveness of robust fine-tuning methods in real-world applications, this work considers a broad and diverse set of adversarial attacks.
 From the framework proposed by~\cite{kang2019testing}, we select 17 representative semantic attacks for evaluation, including \textit{Wood, Elastic, Pixel, Snow, Gabor, JPEG, Glitch, Kaleidoscope, Blur, Edge, Fog, Texture, Prison, Whirlpool, Polkadot, Klotski, and Hsv}.
-These cover a wide range of both environmental and digital perturbations that commonly arise in real-world settings.
+These cover a wide range of environmental and digital perturbations that commonly arise in real-world settings.
 In addition, we incorporate the PerceptivePGD (PPGD) attack~\cite{zhang2018unreasonable}, a human-perception-guided method that explicitly models semantically meaningful visual changes, along with three standard $\ell_p$-norm attacks: $\ell_\infty$, $\ell_2$, and $\ell_1$.
-Together, this suite comprises 21 distinct adversarial attacks, enabling a comprehensive evaluation of model robustness against both semantic and norm-constrained perturbations.
+Together, this suite comprises 21 distinct adversarial attacks, enabling a comprehensive evaluation of robustness against both semantic and norm-constrained perturbations.